-This takes place in the soil or groundwater immediately surrounding the plant roots.
+This process takes place in the soil or groundwater immediately surrounding the plant roots.
 Exudates from plants stimulate rhizosphere bacteria to enhance biodegradation of soil contaminants.

 Plants take up volatile compounds through their roots, and transpire the same compounds, or their metabolites, through the leaves, thereby releasing them into the atmosphere.

-Six Types of Phytoremediation
+6 Types of Phytoremediation

 Phytoremediation is a form of bioremediation and applies to all chemical or physical processes that involve plants for degrading or immobilizing contaminants in soil and groundwater.
 The word comes from the Greek word phyto, meaning plant, and the Latin word remedium, meaning restoring balance.
 When put together, the two words refer to technologies that use living plants to clean up soil, air, and water contaminated with hazardous chemicals.

-Phytoremediation is a cost-effective, plant-based approach to remediation that takes advantage of the ability of plants to concentrate elements and compounds from the environment and to metabolize various molecules in their tissues.
-It refers to the natural ability of certain plants called hyperaccumulators to bioaccumulate, degrade, or render harmless contaminants in soils, water, or air.
+Phytoremediation is a cost-effective, plant-based approach to remediation that takes advantage of the ability of plants to concentrate elements and compounds from the environment and metabolize various molecules in their tissues.
+It refers to the natural ability of certain plants called hyperaccumulators to bioaccumulate, degrade, or render harmless contaminants in soil, water, or air.
 Toxic heavy metals and organic pollutants are the major targets for phytoremediation.